dominicstop/react-native-ios-context-menu/README.md

 <br>

 #### 3.2.4 `UIMenuElementState` Enum
-Enum values of strings you can use in a `MenuAction` object (i.e. in the `MenuAction.menuState` property).
+Enum string values you can use in a `MenuAction` object (i.e. in the `MenuAction.menuState` property).
 These string values corresponds to the swift/obj-c  `UIMenuElementState ` struct, please check the [Apple Docs](https://developer.apple.com/documentation/uikit/uimenuelement/state) for more info.
 * Import the enum like this: `import { UIMenuElementState } from "react-native-ios-context-menu";`
 * And use it  like this: `menuState: UIMenuElementState.on`
 * Or you can directly pass a string like this: `menuState: 'on'`